 Thanks for joining us

-Thank you so much for joining us last week for our Meetup on Online Marketing in Changing Times.
+Thank you so much for joining us last week for our Meetup on Inventory management during COVID-19.

 Mark Lupton: Partner & Fractional CFO/COO at Amplify

 Mark Lupton is Partner & Fractional CFO/COO at Amplify.
 He helps small businesses find hidden profits and avoid cash flow problems.
 Mark also serves as co-host of the Austin Shopify Meetup (1000+ members).
 He holds an MBA in entrepreneurship and engineering bachelor’s degree.